 This is what that means — for the whales, the reefs, the fish, and eventually us.
 Scroll, drag, listen.

-Five acoustic nodes.
 Each pulses data through the water as pressure waves.
 Drag the decibel dial to hear and see what changes as the network scales up to its planned operational range.

 Audio is a loose approximation — your speakers can't safely reproduce 250 dB underwater.
 Real exposure would be orders of magnitude more intense.